mattischrome/console-blog/content/posts/peter-gabriel-so/index.md

 I absolutely love "So".
 I came to its songs via the "Secret World Live" album, and it was "Red Rain" specifically that convinced me of his greatness.
 Previously, I'd been aware of "Sledgehammer" (also on this album) and "Steam" (from the similarly titled "Us"), but "Red Rain" really captured my imagination.
 <!--more-->

-"Secret World Live" was released in 1994, so it won't surprise you that it was another of those albums that I bought on cassette and wheeled around doing my paper round to.
-It's actually double album (though released on a single cassette) so I would listen to each side on alternate days.
+"Secret World Live" was released in 1994, so it won't surprise you that it was another of those albums that I bought on cassette and wheeled around doing my paper round to.{{< marginfigure src="./images/peter-gabriel-so.jpg" alt="Cover of So by Peter Gabriel" caption="Cover of _So_ by Peter Gabriel" >}} It's actually double album (though released on a single cassette) so I would listen to each side on alternate days.
 The only songs from "So" on the live album are "Red Rain", "Sledgehammer" and "Don't Give Up". ("Mercy Street" was also on the "Red Rain EP" but I hadn't quite got into singles as much back then so I missed it, but given how much I love "Mercy Street" I can't help but think it would have been a massive shortcut.)

 Fast forward about ten years and one of my PhD colleagues and I are chatting about music.
 Two artists he really likes are Prince and Peter Gabriel.
 He loans me some definitely legitimately acquired CD-ROMs full of MP3s that comprise the majority of both artists back catalogues.
 The three major revelations to me are "Around The World In a Day" by Prince, and "So" and "Up" by Peter Gabriel.